The Simple Roadmap To The Elusive Global Supplier Portal

 Another option that you will hear mentioned is to consider a Network.
 Once you move away from transactional processes like P2P it’s an illusion to think you will be able to use a Network to cover your requirements.
 Strategic processes are not standardised across customers and even within individual industries.
 Don’t be fooled into thinking that because you are in the same industry you will have a huge amount of overlap, the reality is very different.
 This article is not here to convince you of this but geared for those mature, complex organisations who have already tried and failed and are looking at how to do this successfully.

-A supplier portal is something that needs to be very personalised and is seen by many as a competitive differentiator in the battle to become customer of choice, and also in the quest for perfect supplier data and the resulting efficiency gains and empowerment of the procurement function / buying side of the business.
+A global supplier portal is something that needs to be very personalised and is seen by many as a competitive differentiator in the battle to become customer of choice, and also in the quest for perfect supplier data and the resulting efficiency gains and empowerment of the procurement function / buying side of the business.

 The roadmap to a global supplier portal